Skip to main content

 value: "Hello from KubeRocketCI"

-1. Commit your changes, push your branch to the origin and create a pull request:
+1. Commit your changes, push your branch to the remote repository and create a pull request:

 Pull request details